Aphrodite of Knidos – The Most Copied Statue in the World

 Paul Getty Museum – Los Angeles, California

-The Mazarin Venus, a 2nd century A.D marble statue, was discovered in Rome in 1509, once believed to have been owned by Cardinal Mazarin, advisor to Louis XIV, king of France.
+The Mazarin Venus, a 2nd century A.D marble statue, was discovered in Rome in 1509, was once believed to have been owned by Cardinal Mazarin, advisor to Louis XIV, king of France.

-Although this is doubtful, the statue continues to be known as the Mazarin Venus.
+Although this is doubtful the statue continues to be known as the Mazarin Venus.

-The statue had been extensively damaged; the breasts, as well as parts of the robe, arms, and dolphin, have been restored and the head may have been “borrowed” from some other “ancient body”.
+The statue had been extensively damaged, the breasts, as well as parts of the robe, arms and dolphin, have been restored and the head may have been “borrowed” from some other “ancient body”.

-By the late 19th century, the statue had been mounted on a pedestal, engraved with the inscription “Venus de Mazarin”, when and who did this, was not known and by the 20th century, the pedestal had been removed.
+By the late 19th century the statue had been mounted on a pedestal engraved with the inscription “Venus de Mazarin”.

 A more convincing story is that the Venus statue was acquired by Nicolas Beaujon, who built the Chartreuse and the Folie-Beaujon gardens in the mid-18th century;

-As early as 1853, an article was published, stating the statue to be the property of the Beaujon collection, the article also described the damage to the back of the statue, as being the result of cannon fire during the French Revolution .
+The same article also described the damage to the back of the statue, as being the result of cannon fire during the French Revolution .

 The Mazarin Venus was sold to the J. Paul Getty Museum in 1954 and remains there to this day.